Classic subscription administrator roles, Azure roles, and Azure AD roles

 |Role information can be accessed in Azure portal, Azure CLI, Azure PowerShell, Azure Resource Manager templates, REST API||Role information can be accessed in Azure admin portal, Microsoft 365 admin center, Microsoft Graph, AzureAD PowerShell|

-Several Azure AD administrator roles span Azure AD and Microsoft Office 365, such as the Global Administrator and User Administrator roles.
+Several Azure AD roles span Azure AD and Microsoft Office 365, such as the Global Administrator and User Administrator roles.
 For example, if you are a member of the Global Administrator role, you have global administrator capabilities in Azure AD and Office 365, such as making changes to Microsoft Exchange and Microsoft SharePoint.
 However, by default, the Global Administrator doesn't have access to Azure resources.